kosli-dev/cli/docs.kosli.com/content/kosli_overview/kosli_tools.md

 #### Config file

-A config file is an alternative for using Kosli flags or environment variables.
+A config file is an alternative to using Kosli flags or environment variables.
 Usually you'd use a config file for the values that rarely change - like api token or org, but you can represent all Kosli flags in a config file.
 The key for each value is the same as the flag name, capitalized, so `--api-token` would become `API-TOKEN`, and `--org` would